 Jubilee Home hosts a community garden with ~400 sq feet of raised beds to provide fresh produce to the house and neighborhood.

 Our community garden was started with the help of grants from the City of Durham’s Neighborhood Improvement Services and Duke’s Community Care Fund, and built with the help of community volunteers.

-In our first season we are growing collard greens, beets, bok choy, cucumbers, butter beans, watermelons, a variety of tomatoes, peppers and gourds, as well as parsley, rosemary, mint, oregano, basil, lavender, and chives, and a variety of pollinator friendly flowers.
+In our first season in 2020 we grew a quarter ton of produce including collard greens, beets, bok choy, cucumbers, butter beans, watermelons, a variety of tomatoes, peppers and gourds, as well as parsley, rosemary, mint, oregano, basil, lavender, and chives, and a variety of pollinator friendly flowers.
 The garden will provide fresh produce to Jubilee Home and the surrounding community.